 Continuing a program begun in 2005 to reduce exposure to certain geographical areas and categories of risk, we entered into an excess of loss reinsurance agreement in 2006 under which we ceded approximately \$45 million of risk in force to a special purpose reinsurance company (an "SPR").
 The SPR is not affiliated with us and was formed solely to enter into the reinsurance arrangements.
-The SPR obtained its capital from institutional investors by issuance of various classes of notes the return on which is linked to the performance of the reinsured portfolio.
-The SPR invested the proceeds of the notes in high quality short-term investments.
-Income earned on those investments and reinsurance premiums paid by us are applied to pay interest on the notes as well as expenses of the SPR.
+The SPR obtained its capital from institutional investors by issuance of various classes of notes the return on which is linked to the performance of the reinsurance premiums paid by us are applied to pay interest on the notes as well as expenses of the SPR.
 The investments would be liquidated to pay reinsured loss amounts to us.
 Proceeds not required to pay reinsured losses will be used to pay principal on the notes.
 Premiums ceded under these agreements have not been material and are included in "ceded premiums."
 The total original risk in force ceded under the three transactions under this program, two of which were completed in 2005, was \$130 million.
 We may enter into similar transactions in the future.